How to Start a Landscaping Business in New Mexico (2026)

 Step 1: Form Your Business Entity

-Step 2: Register for Gross Receipts Tax
+Step 2: Register for Gross Receipts Tax – Don’t Skip This

 Step 3: Get Local Business Registration

-• Weed control spraying
+• Weed control spray (Round-Up, 2,4-D, pre-emergent herbicides)

-• Lawn pest control (grubs, insects)
+• Lawn insect control (grubs, chinch bugs, ants)

 • Tree and shrub pest management